 We’ve found that Samsung’s super helpful SmartSwitch tool for transferring an old phone to a new phone can often be the problem for bad WiFi.
 The software transferred the name, password, and connection for you.
 That’s nice, but that might also be your problem.

 Those experiencing Galaxy S10 WiFi problems have a few things they can try.
 First, we recommend you forget your WiFi network and re-enter the password on the phone.
 Do this by heading to Settings > Connections > WiFi.
 Push and hold your home internet connection and tap forget network on the pop-up.
 Then search for a WiFi connection, find yours, put in the password and it should work.
 Better yet, reset your network to default settings.
-We’ve found unplugging power to the router for 10 seconds will give it a fresh start.
+We’ve found unplugging the power to your router for 10 seconds will give it a fresh start.
 Then try connecting your Galaxy S10 one more time.
+Or, buy a new router if you keep having issues.

 Additionally, we have one more super helpful tip for WiFi issues.
 Go to Settings > Connections > WiFi > Advanced Settings > and disable the WiFi sleep option.
 That way WiFi stays on no matter what, even when the screen is off.
 Now all your apps and services continue to use WiFi, and you don’t need to keep the screen on while you update apps.